mithril-security/blindai-preview/README.md

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started

-### Finding your deployment method [NOTE TO OPHELIE: If this is too much info for the readme let's link to this on a separate page?
+### Finding the right deployment method for your use case [NOTE TO OPHELIE: If this is too much info for the readme let's link to this on a separate page?
 But I think it's really useful]

 The first thing to establish is which of the following three cases you fall under: